esttorhe/esttorhe.github.io/_posts/2014-12-31-new-year-resolutions.markdown

 Stepping back might not seem like a big deal but it actually was.
-As for next year's resolutinos; here they are:
+As for next year's resolutions; here they are:

 1. Finally devote more time to my writing (this blog for example) since I've been delaying it for quite some time now and I really enjoy doing this.
 2. Keep on pushing my limits, learning, contributing and exchanging words with as many great devs as I can.